antonioribeiro/google2fa/README.md

 ## License

+Due to the fact that the original work was licensed under GPLv3, this package will have to maintain the same licensing, this way
-Google2FA is licensed under the MIT License - see the `LICENSE` file for details
+Google2FA is licensed under the GPLv3 License - see the `LICENSE` file for details.

 ## Contributing